 So what can we, as individuals, do?
 Fortunately, there are preventive measures we can all take to lower our risk of diabetes.
 The first step is to be screened and to learn your risk factors.
 More than 192,000 Washingtonians are believed to have diabetes but are undiagnosed, so encourage your family, friends and neighbors to talk with their primary care doctors about a diabetes screening.

 Second, make positive lifestyle choices: eat a balanced diet, be physically active and maintain a healthy weight.
 Your doctor can guide you in making appropriate changes.
 Those with elevated risks for diabetes who make modest lifestyle changes can greatly lower their chances of developing diabetes.

 Employers should also be alert to the impact of diabetes.
 In 2007, diabetes was estimated to account for 15 million absent-work days, as well as considerable losses in productivity.
 The American Diabetes Association (ADA) estimates that the medical expenditures of people diagnosed with diabetes are approximately 2.3 times higher than those without diabetes.

 Employers are encouraged to hold health fairs, offer workplace diabetes screenings, make educational pamphlets available and offer healthy snacks.
 They also can participate in the ADA’s fundraising walks to support both research and people living with diabetes.

-In addition, another resource is the Living Well Alliance™ program, a program that has been developed by Pacific Medical Centers, Premera Blue Cross and the ADA.
-The initiative focuses specifically on free work-site diabetes screenings, education and awareness—all part of an effort to turn this epidemic around and start controlling costs.
+In addition, another resource is the Living Well Alliance™ program, a program that has been developed by Pacific Medical Centers.
+The initiative focuses specifically on complimentary work-site diabetes screenings, education and awareness—all part of an effort to turn this epidemic around and start controlling costs.
 If we each try to take the small steps described above, we can make a big impact on controlling this disease.